Back to Reference

 Top features

-• Built-in protection: Drive provides encrypted and secure access to all your documents.
-Moreover, it scans and removes spam, ransomware, and malware, minimizing the risk of losing valuable data.
+• Built-in protection: Drive provides encrypted access and scans for spam, ransomware, and malware.

-• New document creation: You can create new documents, slides, and sheets directly from Slack.
+• New document creation: Create new Docs, Slides, and Sheets directly from Slack.

 Best for